Intware-Consulting/nexus-migrator/README.md

 # nexus-migrator
 <img src="docs/nexus-migrator-banner.jpeg" width="400">

-Application can be used to `download` and `upload` raw Nexus repositories.
+The application can be used to `download` and `upload` raw Nexus repositories.

 ## Configuration
-By default application search for configuration file in the same directory.
-The file should be named `nexus.conf`:
+By default, the application searches for the configuration file in the same directory.
+The file should be called `nexus.conf`:
 ```json
 {
     "nexus": "https://nexus.intware.eu",